HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 In case your are getting a different reply, you have to check your whole inbound connection infrastructure.
 From DNS, to load-balances, other services running on the same machine etc.

 The curl command can help you to invoke the quest in different network location in your infrastructure to find out which component might block, redirect or reply to this request instead of your Domino HTTP server.

+### Common error cases

+- HTTP is redirected to HTTPS and there is no TLS Credentials document yet or the mapping is wrong
+- Only authenticated connections are enabled and public URL environment variable is not set
+- Another application is listening to port 80
+- The load-balancer or any other active filter blocks the request
+- Wrong DNS entry for requested host name (either internal or external)

 ### ACME test challenge DXL File